Alipsa/journo/README.md

 ## Javascript
-if you need to use Javascript to manipulate the DOM you must run the html code in a browser (e.g. Javafx WebView) before rendering the pdf (see [the gmd documentation](https://github.com/Alipsa/gmd/blob/main/README.md) for and example of using a WebView to do just this).
+if you need to use Javascript to manipulate the DOM you must run the html code in a browser (e.g. Javafx WebView) before rendering the pdf (see [the gmd documentation](https://github.com/Alipsa/gmd/blob/main/README.md) for an example of using a WebView to do just this).

 ## License
 The journo code is licensed under the MIT license.